sensu/sensu-docs/content/sensu-go/6.8/web-ui/catalog-reference.md

         The `nginx-metrics` check will run for all Sensu agents with these subscriptions: [[subscriptions]].
 {{< /code >}}

+Sensu Catalog integration definitions resemble other Sensu resources, but Sensu Go does not process them directly.
+Instead, the [Sensu Catalog API][2] uses integration definitions along with the other files in the catalog repository, like READMEs and dashboard images, to generate a static API.

+## Private catalogs

+The Sensu Catalog API renders static HTTP API content that the Sensu web UI can consume.
+This means you can create a private enterprise catalog of custom integrations and make it available to users in the Sensu web UI.

+Consider forking the official Sensu Catalog repository, https://github.com/sensu/catalog, as a starting point for building your own private catalog.

+Read [Build a private catalog of Sensu integrations][17] for more information.

 ## catalog-api command line interface tool

 {{% notice note %}}